-A stranger in his fifties suddenly approached me, when I left my seat to line up for Communion at the back of the Dominican Church of Saint Pius V, in Providence, RI — across Providence College Campus — on August 8, 2012.
-A picture of the church is at the bottom of the page.
+A stranger in his fifties suddenly approached me, when I left my seat to line up for Communion at the back of the Dominican Church of Saint Pius V, in Providence, RI — across the Providence College Campus — on August 8, 2012.

 “It is so cold here!
 Are you leaving the Church?” he asked me.
 “No, I’m lining up for Communion,” I replied.

 The temperature was comfortable, but he was freezing, and I felt the cold wave which I perceived as a spiritual sign.